 But if your friends from home are coming with you…?
 Forget it.
 Those embarrassing childhood stories or drunken house-party anecdotes will follow you whether you like it or not.
 There’s no point trying to hide anything from your past when the people who went through it with you are in the room next door telling all.
 This might not be a big deal to some, but for others looking to make their mark and outgrow the person they were at school it could be a major point of contention.

 Be your own person

 Starting university is challenging so it’s great to have a hand to hold at the start, but it’s good to not rely too heavily on old friends.
 Aside from the fact you’ll probably get sick of each other’s company at some point, it’s an important part of the university experience to step outside your comfort zone and do things individually.
-Jumping into the deep end might be scary, but it can also be very rewarding and a positive experience.
+Jumping into the deep end might be scary, but it can also be a very rewarding and positive experience.
 Go to that society on your own because you want to, and make your voice heard – don’t hide behind anyone else.
 Though it’s not just friends from home who this could apply to, they tend to be the easiest people to hide behind at uni, which means all sticking together could be detrimental for everyone.

 You might not make “your own friends”

 Going to university with your friends means there’s a good chance you’ll stick together.
 And of course, you’ll also make plenty more friends, so it can be a lot of fun to hang out altogether.